deislabs/mystikos/doc/design/fork.md

  This is achieved with the fork implementation chosen.

  The shared address space also causes problems for the copying of the parents stack into the child.
  The new child stack has all the frame pointers updated such that a stack walk can be achieved in the current stack, any stack variables that may point to other stack variables on the same stack will be incorrect and will point to the parents stack.
  One  way to achieve this is to search the space on the stack where function parameters and stack variables reside and fix them up, but this is potentially error prone and may cause fixup of other random values on the stack.
  Therefore these stack pointers are not currently being fixed up.

  Another problem with shared address space is related to the return of the fork() command.
  The parent may allocate some memory that will be used in the child forked process, but when fork() returns to continue execution the parent may delete this memory, causing the child forked process to use memory after it is freed.
  For this reason the safest model may be to only support a strict fork/exec model where the parent waits for the child to execute a new process through one of the exec*() APIs.
  This mode of operation is enabled through the fork configuration.

+ Some of these issues _may_ be alleviated by using the pseudo_wait_for_exit_exec.
+ This flag makes the parent process block until the parent calls an exec*() function, or exits.
+ Some scenarios where this may help include:

+* If the child will call an exec*() function and not change any global variables.
+* If the child executes some code and return but does not change any global variables.

 Because the pseudo fork syscall is not a real fork implementation and thus is not immune from data corruptions, the application needs to opt-in to use it.
 This is done with a new entry in the application config.json that is used for signing and packaging, or via the command line for non-signed testing.

 | Name | Value |
 | -- | -- |